cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/executions.md

 * **Fit to view** to display entire graph inside widget borders
 * **Open in window** to display graph in modal view with miniature view for extremely large workflows

-The task block contains an icon in the bottom right corner:
+A task node may contain an icon in the bottom right corner:

 ![executions]( /images/ui/widgets/executions-tasks-graph-task.png )